Nonprofit Help Desk FAQ: Annual Filing Requirements

 There are certain annual filings that all nonprofits should have on their calendars.

 - Maine Corporate Filing.
 Nonprofits that are incorporated in Maine must file an Annual Report with the Secretary of State’s Bureau of Corporations.
-The deadline is June 1st each year, and the filing fee is $35.
+The deadline is June 1st each year.
 The filing can be completed online, though paper forms printed from their site are also accepted.
-Note that the office no longer mails a reminder, so it’s very important to have the appropriate email address on your system’s safe list, and/or to record the date in your calendar.
+Note that the office no longer mails a reminder, so it’s very important to ensure that your “registered agent” (point person for your organization) is up to date and/or to record the date in your calendar.
 Visit the Bureau of Corporations website for more information.

 - Charitable Solicitations Reporting Requirements.
 A nonprofit that solicits contributions in Maine and does not meet certain exemption requirements must register annually by November 30 with the Office of Professional and Occupational Regulation as a charitable solicitor.
 Additionally, organizations that are not exempt must complete an Annual Fundraising Activity Report.
 Review MANP’s white paper on Fundraising and Charitable Solicitation to learn more.